personal growth and travel blog on my canvas homepage banner image

 1 / 1 - some more of the famous malaysian food.jpg

-One of the popular Malaysian dishes.
-Penang Curry Mee is a breakfast soup eaten at street side stalls.
-Mostly locals eat its pork version but I asked the vendor for a vegetarian one.
+Penang Curry Mee is a breakfast soup eaten at street side stalls in Penang.
+Mostly locals eat its pork version but I asked the vendor for a non-meat version.
+Fish is okay.
 What I got is the soup loaded with noodles, sauces, and fish balls.
 This was delicious.

-Where to eat: Curry mee breakfast stalls are abundant on the roadside throughout Penang.
+Where to eat: Curry Mee breakfast stalls are abundant on the roadside throughout Penang.
 I didn’t notice this soup elsewhere in Malaysia.

 1 / 1 - oh yes I saw this in penang.jpg